 Consider the example of parents speaking to their children, whether those children are five, ten, fifteen, or twenty years of age, or older.
 By the paths of this flow chart, a parent must disengage when their child is being irrational, which can happen all the time, citing the judgment "This is not a discussion.
 I will not talk to you about this topic."
-This example highlights the problem of making rational debating an ends rather than a means: if the goal of debate is to uncover truth, then the idea that we should place a full stop on debate, before arriving at truth, is itself irrational.
+This example highlights the problem of making rational debating an ends rather than a means: if the goal of debate is to uncover truth, then the idea that we should place a full stop on debate, before arriving at truth, is not rational.

 Rather than terminating irrational debate, more realistic and more progressive endpoints for this flow chart might be something like "This is not a rational discussion.
 Let's talk about the rules of argumentation before we revisit this topic." and "Let's talk about first principles and fallacies, to see how we can both construct better arguments, and then we can try discussing the original topic again."

-I know it can be hard work, carrying on discussion with someone who has told you nothing will change their mind.
-Especially if they're always angry.
+I know it can be hard work, carrying on discussion with someone who has told you nothing will change their mind, especially if they're always angry.
 We can only tolerate so much.
 But in my experience, if you give it time and keep trying, even raging bigots can turn around.
-I know this because I've kept irrational debates going, sometimes over months and sometimes over years, and I've seen people change.
+I know this because I've kept irrational debates going, sometimes over months and sometimes over years, and I've seen change and progress in myself and others.
+This could not have happened if we cut our conversations off, rather than working to sort things out.

-Ultimately, progress is impossible when we terminate discussion.
+Ultimately, learning is impossible when we terminate discussion and disengage.
 This means we have to push the limits of what we can tolerate, to sustain dialogue.
-If we stop irrational conversations and tell people "the discussion is terminated," the only thing we're facilitating and fomenting is irrationality, in ourselves and others.
+If we stop irrational conversations and tell people "the discussion is terminated," the only thing we're doing is halting the spread of rational discourse, thereby facilitating and fomenting irrationality in ourselves and others -- and doing that is, of course, irrational.